Stefatorus/Tes3Mp-Finder/README.md

 # How to Block (as a server owner)
 Fake locations sent to the players' log.
 Detect the Tes3Mp-Finder commands /!settarget & /!getlocation

+# Note
+This doesn't work as of recent updates